VanDusen Nature Camps

-Our adapted Camp Programs have been running safely since June 2020 with protocols and structures to ensure we follow guidelines and recommendations from the BCCDC, Vancouver Coastal Health, WorkSafeBC, and the BC Ministry of Health.
-Our camps are informed by an extensive COVID-19 Safety Plan that is updated seasonally.
+Our Camps follow any current guidelines and recommendations from the BCCDC, Vancouver Coastal Health, WorkSafeBC, and the BC Ministry of Health.

 - Masks are no longer mandatory in all indoor public spaces in alignment with updates to the public health orders issued by the Provincial government.
 You are welcome to keep wearing masks, depending on your level of comfort.

-- Masks are mandatory for all staff and volunteers working directly with youth.
+- Masks are highly recommended for staff and volunteers working directly with participants.